 The report showed that starting annual salaries for assistant state attorneys and assistant public defenders averaged $41,700, in 2014, with 1,331 assistant state attorneys and assistant PDs earning less than $50,000 per year.

-“This pay deficiency becomes more acute when you consider that over 40 percent of ASAs and APDs in Florida (many in their 3rd or 4th year) earn less than the average starting pay around the country,” the report states.
+“This pay deficiency becomes more acute when you consider that over 40 percent of ASAs and APDs in Florida (many in their third or fourth year) earn less than the average starting pay around the country,” the report states.
 “In the first three years, the period when most decide whether to continue or move on, the aggregate pay shortage for ASAs and APDs in Florida ranges from $30,000 to $50,000.”

 Buddy Jacobs, a veteran spokesperson for the Florida Prosecuting Attorneys Association, described the situation this way in the report’s introduction:

 “There are two kinds of prosecutors in Florida, those leaving . . . and those looking.”

 The study showed that California paid starting prosecutors and public defenders $92,000; Texas, $65,000; and New York, $59,500.
 Starting pay in Georgia was $56,286 and North Carolina, $53,000.